jeongral/wordle/README.md

 <!-- CHALLENGE -->
 ## Challenges

-* I tried to reuse the handleKeyup function to the individual keys so that when user clicks on a button, it works same as typing.
-However, it keeps returning undefined value from Keyboard to the handleKeyup function in the hooks folder.
+* I tried to reuse the handleKeyup function to the individual keys so that when user clicks a keyboard button, it works same as when user typing.
+However, it keeps returning an undefined value from Keyboard to the handleKeyup function in the hooks folder.
     * If you know how to fix this issue, please let me know!
 (I'll really appreciate it)
+    * Possible solution: use Redux to keep track of states
-* I tried to add the animation to the most current row component only by setting id to it, but unfortunately, ids of all row components get changed simultaneously.
-Hence, it resulted to the case of all components shaking, not the most current row component.
+* I tried to add a shaking animation to the most current row component only by setting id to it, but unfortunately, ids of all row components got changed simultaneously.
+Hence, it resulted to the case of all components shaking, not the most current row component only.
-    * I need to make the id static so that the id doesn't change after
+    * I need to make the id static so that the id won't change after
-* I need to workon responsibility more
+* I need to work on responsiveness more
-    * It still looks very wacky in mobile
+    * It still looks very wacky in the mobile
     * I need to change the css of icons
 <p align="right">(<a href="#readme-top">back to top</a>)</p>